Yodo1Games/Suit-Document/docs/en/unity/integration.md

 }
 ```

-With regionCode is an outdated method that only works for older games where `RegionCode` has been applied
+Initializing with regionCode is outdated and it works only for older games where `RegionCode` has been applied.

 ```c#
 void Start()  {